Uniform accuracy of implicit-explicit Runge-Kutta methods for linear hyperbolic relaxation systems: Second-order uniform accuracy

 \subsubsection{Proof of the first order uniform accuracy}

-With the help of the auxiliary error vector $\bm{U}_{ke\star}$ and Lemma \ref{lemma:muH}, we will first prove the first order uniform accuracy of the scheme in this subsection, and then improve it to second order uniform accuracy in Section \ref{subsubsec:2nd-order}.
+With the help of the auxiliary error vector $\bm{U}_{ke\star}$ and Lemma \ref{lemma:muH}, we will first prove the first order uniform accuracy of the scheme in this subsection, and then improve it to second-order uniform accuracy in Section \ref{subsubsec:2nd-order}.

 Notice that the first component of $\bm{U}_{ke\star}$ is exactly $U_{ke}^{(1)} = U_{ke}^{n}$.
 Multiplying the $\bm{U}_{ke\star}$ equation in \eqref{equ:energy-estimate-Vstar} by $\bm{U}^T_{je\star} \bm{M}$, we get a scalar equation